micropython/micropython/docs/library/ure.rst

    If *count* is specified and non-zero then substitution will stop after this many substitutions are made.
 The *flags* argument is ignored.

-   Note: availability of this function depends on `MicroPython port`.
+   Note: availability of this function depends on :term:`MicroPython port`.

 .. data:: DEBUG

    Flag value, display debug information about compiled expression.
-   (Availability depends on `MicroPython port`.)
+   (Availability depends on :term:`MicroPython port`.)

 .. _regex: